Frosty-panda/Finding-Causal-Factor-behind-Sea-Level-Rise-in-the-Bay-of-Bengal-Region/README.md

 ## Results
 Heteroscedasticity was detected in linear models, but XGBoost and SARIMAX handled it robustly.
+Took care of auto correlation and used XGBoost as the data had high heteroscedasticity present in it.

 Top features by XGBoost importance: River Discharge in last 24 hrs, sea surface temperature.
+It is intuitive as the target location is 48kms from the Ganga basin.
+Thus, River dischare would be affecting the sea level.

 Most causal factor (DoWhy):
 Sea surface temperature with the highest positive ATE.
+The other factor was agricultural_mehtane_emissions.
+However, agricultural_methane_emissions had a correlation of >0.95 with the following features:
+1. 'agriculture_fishing_forestry_value_added',
+2. 'energy_use_kg_per_capita',
+3. 'fertilizer_consumption',
+4. 'manufacturing_value_added',
+5. 'nitrous_oxide_emissions',
+6. 'population_total_yearly',
+7. 'total_greenhouse_gas_emissions'

+Thus, the above variables were coming out to be the likely cause behind the sea level rise as well.

 Strongest Granger-causal factor:
-(Insert factor, e.g., 'agricultural_mehtane_emissions') with optimal lag of (X) months/years.
+Sea sufae temperature with optimal lag of 1 month.
+Other notable factors are:
+1. River discharge with a lag of 8 months.
+2. total greenhouse gas emissions with a lag of 105 months.

 Model performance:
-Achieved R² of (insert value) and MSE of (insert value) on test data.
+Achieved R² of 84.6 and MSE of 0.0004 on test data.

 ## Projection:
 Provided sea level projections for 21.25°N, 87.75°E from 1993 to 2035.

 Why This Approach?
 Combining statistical tests, time series models, machine learning, and causal inference provides a holistic understanding of both prediction and causation.
 Feature selection and scaling ensure robust, interpretable models.